This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 Next, while the guys were outside prepping for a long day of saw-whirring, I was in the dining room marking & measuring boxes to determine where everything would go.
 Truth be told, I wanted to get this done last night instead of this morning, but after class and two trips to the stores to shop & pre-purchase the molding (it was too big to fit in my car in full 16′ lengths, so I arranged to have them picked up by Dad this morning), I was simply too tired.

-It may have been for the best – the walls (of course) weren’t level, so measuring by distance from the chair rail or base molding to get the dimensions of the box didn’t work out quite as easily as anticipated.
+It may have been for the best – the walls (of course) weren’t plumb and the chair rail wasn’t level, so measuring by distance from the chair rail or base molding to get the dimensions of the box didn’t work out quite as easily as anticipated.
 Eventually, I got the hang of it and marked off where I wanted the boxes to all go (each line marked the outside of the box so I could visualize spacing).

 Part of the measuring required making sure that everything was as close to the same width as possible from the chair rail so that visually, things would look even.
 I marked a 4″ mark on a paint stick to make things a little easier as I moved along (I didn’t have a straight ruler, so a tape measure would be a little more clumsy to use each time).
 Then, I re-aligned the marks with a straight mark along a metal level.
 For distances on both of the longer walls, I also used a laser level to check my accuracy (the tape along the back was just because the battery door wouldn’t close).

 fun math was done, it was time to start re-measuring each piece for cutting.
 Then, my uncle and his brother went out to my finished work bench (!!) to do some cutting.

 Another hack: create boxes before they go on the wall

 Instead of tacking each piece in place one by one, they decided to go the box route of pre-building each box to be nice and flat, and then tacking it to the wall.